top of page

 ALERT was built in 1992 by Paul Rollins in York, Maine.
 ALERT's original name was TALL COTTON.
 In 2006 Roger Woodman, a fisherman, restored the boat to long line for fish off shore and renamed her ALERT.
 In January 2013 Perry and Bethany bought ALERT and in September 2013 completed the boats testing and documenting with the United States Coast Guard to bring her into the passenger trade.
 Today they are hosting public sails and Private charters on ALERT Daily.

-Book Tickets Here Or Call Bethany: 207-841-9125
+Book Tickets Here or Call Bethany: 207-841-9125

 ardelle.jpg